Check Fraud in San Diego

 Understanding Penal Code Section 476

-In consideration of the seriousness of check fraud, California has criminalized it under Penal Code section 476.
+In consideration of the seriousness of check fraud or auto insurance fraud California has criminalized it under Penal Code section 476.
 Under this law, “Any person who makes, passes, utters, or publishes, with the intent to defraud any other person, or who, with the like intent, attempts to pass, utter, or publish, or who has in his or her possession, with like intent to utter, pass, or publish, any fictitious or altered bill, note, or check, purporting to be the bill, note, or check, or other instrument in writing for the payment of money or property of any real or fictitious financial institution as defined in Penal Code Section 186.9 is guilty of forgery".

 - The suggestion of something as a true fact, which is known to be untrue.